OntoloBridge/WSBO/README.md

 **11:25-11:30 am EDT:** Kai Blumberg. _Harmonizing Units of Measure Vocabularies on the Web: a Basic Prototype_

-**11:30-11:50 am EDT:** Hande Kucuk McGinty. _Thinking about the Future: Ontologies for Whole-Person and Holistic-Healthcare Research_
+**11:30-11:40 am EDT:** Hande Kucuk McGinty. _Thinking about the Future: Ontologies for Whole-Person and Holistic-Healthcare Research_

+**11:40-11:50 am EDT:** Damion Dooley. _OBO Foundry Domain Coverage for Food, One Health, and Holistic Healthcare_

 **11:50-12:20 pm EDT:** Sheryl Denker and Antal Berenyi. _Describing the Need: An Ontology End-User Case Study_